vulk/spree_dwolla/README.md

 Here's an overview of the configuration parameters:

-* "Dwolla ID": Where you want the money to go to
+* "Dwolla ID": Where you want the money to go to (Your Dwolla ID?)
 * "Key": Your Dwolla API application key
 * "Secret": Your Dwolla API application secret
 * "OAuth Scope": The OAuth permissions you'd like to ask your users for; Defaults to 'Send|Funding|AccountInfoFull'; [See further documentation here](https://developers.dwolla.com/dev/pages/auth#scopes)
-* "Sandbox": Check this if you were granted access to Dwolla's UAT/Sandbox env
 * "Allow Funding Sources": Check this if you'd like your users to be able to select a funding source other than the default source
 * "Default Funding Source": The default funding source to use; Defaults to 'Balance' for Dwolla Balance
+* "Allow ACH": Wether or not to allow ACH (slow bank-funded transactions) checkouts; Must have "Allow Funding Sources" enabled
+* "Your OAuth Token": Used for refunding transactions; Enter your account's OAuth token.
+You can generate a token using our [Token Generator](https://developers.dwolla.com/dev/token) page
+* "Your PIN": Used for refunding transactions; Enter your account's 4 digit PIN
+* "Sandbox": Check this if you were granted access to Dwolla's UAT/Sandbox env
+* "Enable Debug": Check this if you wish to log operations using rail's logger.info

 ## Webhooks